Brinjal commonly known as eggplant or aubergine in some places of the world, is a culinary staple in various cultures around the globe.

 5. May Aid in Weight Management

-If you’re looking to shed some pounds or maintain a healthy weight, brinjal can be your ally.
-It is low in calories and high in fiber, which means it can help you feel full longer and reduce overall calorie intake.
+If you’re looking to shed some pounds or maintain a healthy weight, brinjal can be a great ally.
+Low in calories and high in fiber, it helps you feel full longer, reducing overall calorie intake.

-Fiber helps you feel full longer, reducing overall calorie intake.
-Brinjal’s ability to absorb flavors and its versatility in cooking make it a satisfying addition to meals without adding excess calories.
+Its ability to absorb flavors and versatility in cooking make brinjal a satisfying addition to meals without adding excess calories.

 The pancreatic lipase acts as a key enzyme in intestinal fat digestion, which further leads to absorption, and stores them as fat in the body if consumed in excess.